Definition

 EU Publishes Updated Tyre Rolling Resistance Alignment Equations For 2026–2027

-The EU has implemented updated rolling resistance reference equations for tyre labelling, effective March 2, 2026, for the 2026–2027 period.
-Manufacturers must adopt these new calibration standards and the 2026 alignment guidelines to ensure accurate fuel efficiency ratings and compliance with EPREL registration requirements.
+The European Union has mandated updated rolling resistance reference equations for tyre labelling effective through 2027.
+Manufacturers must align laboratory calibration and testing protocols with these new standards to ensure accurate fuel efficiency ratings and maintain compliance with EPREL registration requirements.

 Minnesota Senate Bill SF 4808 Proposes E-15 Gasoline Access and Monitoring Requirements

-Minnesota has introduced legislation (SF 4808) to mandate E-15 gasoline access at fuel stations starting in 2028 for new sites and 2030 for existing infrastructure.
-Retailers and fuel equipment manufacturers should assess infrastructure compatibility and capital costs now, as the bill establishes strict dispensing quotas and limited waiver pathways.
+Minnesota has proposed legislation mandating E-15 gasoline access at new fuel stations by 2028 and existing compatible sites by 2030.
+Fuel retailers and equipment providers must evaluate infrastructure compatibility and capital expenditure requirements to navigate strict dispensing quotas and limited waiver provisions.

 EU Adopts Directive Updating Measuring Instruments for EV Charging, Compressed Gas and Energy Meters